duritong/puppet-munin/README.md

                 config => 'env.url http://127.0.0.1:80/server-status?auto'
           }

-   e.
-If you have Linux-Vservers configured, you will likely have multiple munin-node processes
-      competing for the default port 4949, for those nodes, set an alternate port for munin-node to run on by putting something similar to the following class parameter:
+   5. If you have Linux-Vservers configured, you will likely have multiple munin-node processes competing for the default port 4949, for those nodes, set an alternate port for munin-node to run on by putting something similar to the following class parameter: